Interest Rate Cap: What It Means for ARMs

 While an ARM can be a good mortgage option, some homeowners avoid this type of financing over concerns about how much their payments might increase.
 Interest rate caps can help ease this worry by setting limits on how much the rate can change at each adjustment period and in total over the life of the loan.

-An interest rate cap limits how much the interest rate can increase or decrease on an adjustable-rate loan.
-Interest rate caps are most commonly used with adjustable-rate mortgages.
-They establish limits on how much the loan rate can increase or decrease initially (the first time the rate adjusts), on subsequent adjustments and over the life of the loan (the total increase).
+An interest rate cap limits how much the interest rate can increase or decrease on an adjustable-rate loan, such as an adjustable-rate mortgage.
+The cap establishes limits on how much the loan rate can increase or decrease the first time the rate adjusts, on subsequent adjustments and over the life of the loan.

 There are three types of interest rate caps: initial adjustment, subsequent adjustment and lifetime adjustment.

-With an ARM, the rate stays the same for an initial period and then changes at set intervals (for example, once per year).
+With an ARM, the rate stays the same for an initial period and then changes at set intervals, such as once per year.
 This differs from a fixed-rate mortgage, where the interest rate never changes.
 Besides defining how frequently the rate changes, ARMs also include limits on how much the rate can increase each time and in total over the life of the loan, which are known as interest rate caps.

-- Lifetime interest rate adjustment cap: The lifetime cap limits the total amount your rate can increase or decrease over the life of the loan.
-If you have a lifetime cap of 5% (a common cap) and your initial rate is 5%, future increases could never take your rate higher than 10%.
+The lifetime cap limits the total amount your rate can increase or decrease over the life of the loan.
+For example, if you have a lifetime cap of 5% (a common cap) and your initial rate is 5%, future increases could never take your rate higher than 10%.

 As you shop for an ARM, consider both the initial interest rate and the rate caps.
 Even if two lenders offer you the same initial interest rate, the potential for future rate increases may be vastly different depending on the interest rate caps.